SkylineCommunications/dataminer-docs/connector-help/connector_help/Arris CHP Max5000 - CHP-2RRXF-30-S.md

 ### Rx Channel Control

-This page displays the **Rx Channel Control Table**, which shows theRF Status, Low Level, Status, Maintenance Mode and Attenuation Level for each Rx channel.
+This page displays the **Rx Channel Control Table**, which shows the RF Status, Low Level, Status, Maintenance Mode and Attenuation Level for each Rx channel.

 ### Configuration